Skip to main content

 1. Your dataset is DNA.

-2. If your dataset is amino acid sequences, it is either the input is in nexus format or the output is not in nexus format.
+2. If your dataset consists of amino acid sequences, either the input is in the NEXUS format or the output is not in Nexus format.

-3. You are sure your sequences contain only IUPAC characters and no spaces in the sequence names, or you have used the same dataset for segul input before.
+3. You are sure your sequences contain only IUPAC characters and no spaces in the sequence names, or you have previously used the same dataset for SEGUL input.

 To summarize, available data types: